Kjósarhreppur

 Kjósarhreppur (/is/), colloquially known as Kjós /is/, is a municipality in Iceland.
 It is the most northern part of the Capital Region and is adjacent to Reykjavík, Bláskógabyggð, and Hvalfjarðarsveit.
 Kjós is sometimes referred to as "a countryside in a city" (sveit í borg) due to its proximity to Reykjavík.

 The primary industry in Kjós is agriculture.
 It is home to a number of lakes and rivers, including the Laxá í Kjós, one of the most popular sites for salmon fishing in the country.

+In 2025 due to climate change, some specimens of Culiseta annulata were found in the municipality though it had previously been free of mosquitoes.